DavydaVladyslav/csad2425ki44davyda05/README.md

 used in next tasks.

 ### Software
 The frontend part of application will be written using Console Application.
-Programing language - C#

 ### Hardware
 Arduino uno will be used as a server.
-Programing language - C++
+Programing language - Python